Will these be the last words that I write, or are they the first words of a new man? I can no longer trust my own

 It was two weeks of back-breaking travel by carriage and horse cart on muddied and rutted roads, but I finally arrived at a half-forgotten estate that had moldered into a half-abandoned village after the local petty noble died and the Tsar’s tax collectors forgot about the place.
 It was high summer, and the air was so thick with moisture that you could chew on it, if you didn’t first choke on the cloud of flies.

 The dull-eyed, thick-tongued peasants weren’t much help, but after some asking, they directed me to the Witch’s Chapel, with gestures to ward off evil.

 It was a little ways beyond the outskirts of the village, built on a hillock, with nothing but stunted shrubs growing around it.
 The stone building was a little larger than a hermit’s cell.
-Its stones were weathered, pitted, and speckled with moss, but so close-fitted that you could not insert a sheet of paper between where they were joined.
+Its stones were weathered, pitted, and speckled with moss, but so close-fitted that you could not insert a sheet of paper between them.
 In style, it was impossible to tell who built it, but something told me that no Slav, Norseman, Celt, Greek, Roman, or Hun had set these stones.

 The interior was cool, dark, and smelled of damp earth.
 Lantern light revealed an elevated stone basin at the center.
 And inscribed into the ceiling…were the characters of the book’s mysterious alphabet, bordering the very symbol which had drawn me here.
 It was a sigil.